 The admission process for international students consists of the following steps

 Within the application step, applicants are responsible to provide the Academic Affairs Office with the required documents.
 Based on the application with the documents, it will be evaluated whether or not the general admission requirements are fulfilled.

-The application with all required documents must be submitted by post or put in the mail box in fron of the Academic Affairs office.
+The application with all required documents must be submitted or put in the mail box in front of the Academic Affairs office.

 The address is: Academic Affairs, Universitätsplatz 3a, 8010 Graz

 Please keep in mind that the processing of applications can take several weeks.
 In case of a positive evaluation, Step Two is required.

 Once once you know the admission is possible (after the successful application), the online data capture has to be filled out.
 The online data capture is necessary as that data will be used to generate the student's account.
 This means without the data capture, the enrollment will not be possible.

 The enrolment in the Academic Affairs Office is only possible once you finished the first two steps.
 At the enrolment, the Matrikelnummer and the payment information will be generated.
 Only once the payment arrives in the Academic Affairs Office on time (a few days after the payment is done), the enrolment is completed.

 For study programs with restricted admission, the confirmation of the passed entrance procedure/entrance exam of the current semester has to be handed in at the time of the enrollment!
 This also applies for the bachelor Teacher Training Programme.
 Without this confirmation, the enrollment is not possible even if the first two steps have been successfully completed!